[08/08/12]

 Published by: Hall Render

 This installment of Hall Render’s Health Law Broadcast series on health care reform is designed to provide you with the insight, analysis and practical suggestions with respect to the various reform initiatives that will affect your organization.
-On May 11, 2012, the Centers for Medicare and Medicaid Services (“CMS”) published a proposed rule (“Proposed...
+The Supreme Court issued its much anticipated opinion today by upholding the Affordable Care Act.
+The individual mandate...
 READ MORE

 Tags: Health Care Reform